cyangNYU/Lin_F9_test/README.md

 Calculate the RMSD between the best-scored pose and crystal ligand pose

- (DockRMSD is used to calculate RMSD, can be download at https://zhanglab.ccmb.med.umich.edu/DockRMSD/)
+ (DockRMSD is used to calculate RMSD, can be downloaded at https://zhanglab.ccmb.med.umich.edu/DockRMSD/)

 ```shell
 python split_docked.py 1eby_flexRedock.pdb 1eby_flexRedock